joseotaviorf/oh-my-pi/dags/for_rent/metric_rent__listings/metric_rent__listings.md

 ### Outputs

-Currently, there is the following output table for both our raw and clean layers:
+Currently, there is the following output tables in the metric layer:

 - `listing_to_rental_8w`
 - `new_first_listings_daily`